ninjapanzer/Stand-Alone-Sales-Tracker/Readme.txt

 But some code was adapted from:

 Calling External Javascript V1.0.0
-Copyright ï¿½ 2006, Randy Recob
+Copyright © 2006, Randy Recob
 All rights reserved.

 Author: